Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 1. Rub garlic on your feet.
 The idea is that the active compounds in garlic penetrate the skin and are absorbed into the bloodstream.
 (Test it: if you rub garlic on your feet, you’ll taste it in your mouth in about 15 minutes.)
 Here’s how to do it: thinly slice several garlic cloves, layer on the bottom of the feet, wrap feet in plastic wrap, and cover with socks.
 You can also just eat garlic—finely mince 1–2 garlic cloves, drop in a small cup of water and chug it—or take garlic in capsule form.
 Studies show that a daily garlic supplement significantly reduces incidence and severity of colds and flu.

 2. Gargle with apple cider vinegar.
 Raw, unpasteurized apple cider vinegar (ACV) contains probiotics and creates an acidic coating in the throat that deters viruses and bacteria.
 Mix a tablespoon in warm water and gargle; repeat several times a day.
-Or mix equal parts ACV and raw honey in a small jar, and take 1 tablespoon every hour (store in the refrigerate between doses).
+Or mix equal parts ACV and raw honey in a small jar, and take 1 tablespoon every hour (store in the refrigerator between doses).

 You can also gargle with salt water: the briny solution soothes sore throat, promotes healing of irritated mucous membranes, and creates an environment that’s inhospitable to pathogens.
 Mix ½ teaspoon sea salt in a cup of warm water, gargle, and spit it out.
 Don’t overdo it; too much salt will irritate the throat.

 3. Clean your ears with hydrogen peroxide.
 Some people hypothesize the cold virus enters the body through the ear canal, and cleaning the ears with hydrogen peroxide can halt replication of the virus.
-Pour 3 percent hydrogen peroxide solution in a dropper bottle, tilt you head to one side, and place several drops of hydrogen peroxide into the ear.
+Pour 3 percent hydrogen peroxide solution in a dropper bottle, tilt your head to one side, and place several drops of hydrogen peroxide into the ear.
 Hold your head in place for about two minutes; you’ll feel a fizzing or bubbling sensation.
 Tilt your head to the other side and repeat.
 You can do this every couple of hours, or until there’s no more bubbling or fizzing when you add the drops.
 If nothing else, your ears will be clean.
-(If you’ve had a punctured eardrum, or any ear surgeries, skip this option.)
+(If you’ve had a punctured eardrum or any ear surgeries, skip this option.)

 4. Wear wet socks.
 This is a simple form of hydrotherapy, which is thought to clear blocked nasal passages and increase immune system activity by shocking the body into quickly increasing circulation.
 Before bed, soak your feet in a tub of hot water.
 At the same time, soak a pair of thin cotton socks in a bowl of ice water.
 Wring them out well, put them on your feet, cover with a heavy pair of wool socks, and crawl into bed.
 Your feet will start warming up quickly, and congestion should be relieved within about 30 minutes.

 5. Drink ginger tea.
 It’s thought to decrease inflammation, thin mucus secretions, and clear nasal passages.
 Cayenne pepper, garlic, and other spicy and pungent foods also help.
 For a decongestant tea, combine ¼ cup sliced ginger root with 3 cups water, and add a clove of garlic and as much cayenne pepper as you can bear.
 Simmer, covered, for 20 minutes, then strain and sweeten with raw honey.
-You can also add onions, green tea bags, or apple slices—all are rich in quercetin, an antioxidant that reduces inflammation, supports immune response, and acts as a natural antihistamine.
+You can also add onions, green tea bags, or apple slices—all are rich in quercetin, an antioxidant that reduces inflammation supports immune response, and acts as a natural antihistamine.

 6. Eat chicken soup.
 The hot vapors from soup increase the temperature of the airways and promote secretions.
 Warm broth also calms and soothes inflamed membranes in the throat.
 Drinking any kind of soup also helps with hydration—the more liquid content, the better.
-[Editor’s note: Speaking of soup ... see our recipe for Slow-Cooker French Onion Soup with Thyme below.
-It’s filled immune-boosting powers.
+[Editor’s note: Speaking of soup … see our recipe for Slow-Cooker French Onion Soup with Thyme below.
+It’s filled with immune-boosting powers.